What to Know About Parking Ratios

 July 14, 2022 Don Catalano Don Catalano

 There you are.
-It’s 9:05 AM and you’re running late to work because you had to spend 15 minutes looking for parking.
+It’s 9:05 AM and you’re running late to work because you had to spend 15 minutes looking for a parking space.
 Even worse, you’re sweating and disheveled because you had to walk a quarter mile from your car to the office!
 And you have to move your car during your precious lunch hour or risk getting a ticket.

 Who needs all that??

 When managing your commercial real estate, you must ensure that the environment you maintain is people-friendly.
-One of the critical aspects involved is the parking ratio...because the last thing your team needs to worry about after a long commute is parking.
+One of the critical aspects involved is the parking ratio...because the last thing your team needs to worry about after a long commute is having to find a parking space.

 As Tenant Reps, we have seen how essential parking ratios are to consolidating the perfect commercial space.
 Too few and everyone will be unhappy to race to work only for a spot.
 Too many, and you're paying for wasted space.